Students may choose from several options.

 Elective option: Child Development majors who do not wish to pursue the

-five-course music specialty may take any of the four music classes listed here
+five-course music specialty may take any of the three music classes listed here

 to meet the elective requirements for their Certificate of Achievement in Child